elsiedown/sei-project-4-he/README.md

 * Considering we had only been learning Python and Django for just a week, I was impressed with the fact that we were able to build a full-stack app which was based in Python and Django.
 Overall, we were really happy with the amount of functionality that we achieved and how our site looked.
 * I was happy with how I carried forward my understanding of how relationships were established from my previous projects, and adapted this knowledge for the Python and Django back-end.
 I was pretty happy with how the 'house swap requests' worked both in the back-end and front-end.

-## What I learned
+## What I Learned
 * As this was my first project using Python and Django, I learned a huge amount.
 It was interesting to translate my knowledge and understanding of JavaScript and put into practice everything we had learned over the duration of the course in general.
+* I enjoyed using Django - it was interesting to compare how it worked to setting up an API with Express.
+The error handling was way easier to set up and I enjoyed learning the benefits of using different frameworks.
 * It was a great chance to further my pair-programming skills and I loved working a pair.
 I took what I had learned from the previous group projects (both failures and successes) and applied those learnings to ths project, which I believe resulted in a relatively smooth and successful project.

 ## Future Features